-The water service contract anticipates additional areas will be served by CVWD.
-The intended service area is depicted on the map attached to the water supply contract.
-Based on recent water demands, there is sufficient water supply available to serve all properties located within the water supply agreement, including existing and anticipated development.
+The Water Supply Contract water service contract anticipates additional areas will be served by CVWD.
+The intended service area is depicted on the map attached to the Water Supply Contract.
+Based on recent water demands, there is sufficient water supply available to serve all properties located within the Water Supply agreement Contract service area, including existing and anticipated development.
 Adding the Buhman Avenue Study Area to CVWD's sphere would allow for annexation and future connection to the District's public water distribution system.
 Connecting to the water system would likely require a looped water supply system that would enhance system reliability as well as provide the ability to improve and maintain water quality in the southern portion of the service area.

-Current annual water demand within the Forloine properties is approximately 0.3 acre-feet and would increase to 2.7 acre-feet if all three parcels are built out with single-family residences, second units, and guest cottages.
+Based on estimates provided by the County of Napa, Ccurrent annual water demand within the Forloine properties is approximately 0.3 acre-feet and would increase to 2.7 acre-feet if all three parcels are built out with single-family residences, second units, and guest cottages.
 CVWD can adequately extend service to the Forloine properties with minimal infrastructure improvements in a manner that would not impact service to existing customers.
 Annual water demand information for the remaining six parcels is currently unavailable.